 - Electronic Access Control Systems.
 This type can be used to secure different access points in the property.
 To be allowed entry, the individual must present a card, a key fob, a chip, or a smartphone with the correct credentials to a reader.
 They could also key in a password using a keypad.
 A reader is the device that electronically reads the credentials presented.
 If the credentials check out, the reader will send a signal, unlocking the door.
 Card access systems are the most common type of electronic control system.

-Electronic access systems can be standalone (used for single or a small number of access points like a door access control system) or IP Networked (wired and connected to a host system and more efficient for tracking, auditing, and user management like a whole office access control system).
+Electronic access systems can be standalone (used for single or a small number of access points like an electronic door access control system) or IP Networked (wired and connected to a host system and more efficient for tracking, auditing, and user management like a whole office access control system).